julianshen/twspoc/event/README.md

-# Nebula: Event Trigger System
+# Event Trigger System

-Nebula is a Go-based event trigger system that uses etcd for configuration storage with dynamic reloading capabilities.
+This is a Go-based event trigger system that uses etcd for configuration storage with dynamic reloading capabilities.
 It provides a robust, centralized way to manage trigger configurations across multiple instances of the trigger service, with real-time updates when configurations change.

 ## Features